 You can dig some out from your yard, and grow it as a houseplant in a hanging basket or in a large planter.
 If you want it as ground cover for areas on your property, still work to thin it out so it doesn’t grow and spread farther than you want it to.
 It will continue to vine if left alone.
 You can use any of the easy steps above to help contain the spread of a creeping charlie plant so it doesn’t become a nuisance.

 How to prevent the creeping charlie plant

 You’ll find it growing in moist conditions, often in areas where other plants or grass won’t grow.
 They can grow in shade in growing zones 5, 6, 7, 8 and 9.
 You may see it as ground covering under the canopy of trees.

-Learning how to get rid of creeping charlie is important.
+Learning how to get rid of it is important.
 Even if you want some of it growing on your property as ground cover, you should still take steps to manage it.

 Creeping charlie kills everything around it by blocking sunlight and overtaking roots.
 Prevention is equally as crucial as eradication when it comes to invasive plant species.
 It thrives under moist and shady conditions.

 Watch for any regrowth and address it immediately.
 Otherwise, you could be dealing with a full-scale invasion once again.

 For a natural way to get rid of it or manage it, dig it up or pull it out by hand.
 Otherwise, you can use a broadleaf herbicide in the fall.
 Be sure it contains dicamba or triclopyr.
 Spraying well right after the first frost will transfer and store the herbicide in its roots.
 Choosing the correct selective herbicide will eliminate it and not hurt the grass.